 So if you have debts of, say £1,000, you could transfer them over to an interest free balance transfer credit card.
 You would have to pay a fee, and for this example, it would be £30 (3%).
 But then you would get up to 12 months to repay the debt.

 After the interest free period, your debts will accumulate interest, and at a far higher rate than you were probably paying before.
+So you need a plan to pay off the loan during the interest free period, or you need to shop around for a new 0% deal.
 Check what interest rate (known as APR or Annual Percentage Rate) your card will revert to at the end of the interest free period.

 Find a balance transfer credit card and stop paying expensive interest payments on your balance.

-Money transfer credit cards essentially do a similar job to a balance transfer credit card, except it can be used to repay bank debts such as an overdraft.
+Money transfer credit cards can be used to repay bank debts such as an overdraft.
+However, it is an expensive way of borrowing and could land you in greater debt.

-They're also known as 'cash advance cards' because it sends cash to your bank account and then it can be used in theory the same way as a loan.
+Money transfer cards are also known as 'cash advance cards' because they send cash to your bank account which can then be used in a similar way to a loan.

 The interest free period is generally shorter than on a loan and there's a fee to pay upfront, usually around 3-5% of the amount you want to transfer.